fraser-lab/fraser-lab.github.io/contact/index.md

 ## Land Acknowledgement Statement

 The Fraser lab recognizes that the University of California San Francisco sits on the unceded land of the Ramaytush Ohlone (pronounced Rah-mah-tush O-lone-ee) peoples, the original inhabitants of the San Francisco Peninsula.
 As settlers on this land, we want to recognize the historic, and ongoing, discrimination and violence inflicted upon Indigenous people in North America.
+Please read our full statement [here](/land).